ethanblomquist/AD-DNS/README.md

 </p>

 <h2>SSH</h2>
-<h4>SSH (Secure Shell) is a network protocol that allows users to securely access a computer over an unsecured network.
+<h4>SSH (Secure Shell): A network protocol that allows users to securely access a computer over a network.
 SSH is primarily used for remote access to servers and devices.</h4>
 <p>
 For this experiment we will mix it up and create an Ubuntu Linux VM.
 Go to Virtual Machines in Azure -> Create -> Resource Group: Active Directory -> Name: LinuxServer -> Authentication type: Password -> Username: jane_admin -> All other settings can be left to default -> On Client-1, enter ssh (Becasue SSH uses TCP port 22, we can also enter tcp.port == 22) into the Wirseshark filter -> To access LinuxServer, enter the following command: ssh + username@VMs private IP -> My command: ssh jane_admin@10.0.0.6 -> yes -> Enter password (must be manually typed) -> We now have command line access to the Linux VM.
 We can enter in some commands to see the traffic in Wireshark.
 </p>